bigmah/local_mb64/docs/LEGAL.md

 ## What we publish — and what we never publish

-**Published (source-available, GPLv3):** the native glue code, the recomp configuration (`recomp/*.toml`), the Rust launcher and build tooling, the docs, and **submodule pointers** to the game and the runtime/renderer libraries.
+**Published (source-available, GPLv3):** the native glue code, the recomp configuration (`recomp/*.toml`), the Rust launcher and build tooling — including a **prebuilt launcher binary** (it contains no Nintendo content and no game data; it only provisions a build and launches the game you build locally) — the docs, and **submodule pointers** to the game and the runtime/renderer libraries.

 **Never published / never distributed** — and blocked by `.gitignore`:

 - any **ROM** (`*.z64`, `baserom*`) or **assets extracted** from one;
-- the **recompiled game C** output (`RecompiledFuncs/`) — it is derived from Nintendo/MB64 code and is regenerated locally from *your* ROM at build time;
+- the **recompiled game C** output (`RecompiledFuncs/`) — it is derived from Nintendo/MB64 code and is regenerated locally from *your* ROM at build time.
-- **prebuilt application binaries** / `.app` bundles — a built app embeds extracted Nintendo assets plus the recompiled game code, so releasing one would redistribute content we have no right to. **Builds are for personal use; do not share them.**

-In short: sharing the **recipe** is fine; sharing the **cooked dish** (a built app, the ROM, or extracted assets) is not.
+In short: sharing the **recipe** (and our own launcher, which carries no Nintendo content) is fine; sharing the **ROM or assets extracted from it** is not.
 This is the same line every reputable decomp/recomp project draws.
 Not affiliated with or endorsed by Nintendo.